Herbal Remedies for OCD

 1.)
 St. John’s Wort

 Even though St. John’s Wort is typically used for depression, many European countries have implemented it for anxiety and mood disorders.
 Studies have found that hypericum, the key ingredient in St. John’s Wort, disrupts the serotonin system.
-While more research is still necessary, some scientists say that disrupting serotonin is important in treating OCD symptoms. ⁶
+While more research is still necessary, some scientists say that disrupting serotonin is important in treating OCD symptoms.

 Furthermore, one study with a controlled placebo saw no reduction in OCD symptoms when patients were given St. John’s Wort.
 With that, it’s difficult to tell how effective this herbal remedy is.

 2.)
-N-Acetylcysteine (NAC)
+N-acetylcysteine (NAC)

 N-acetylcysteine (NAC) is an amino acid that weakens glutamine and creates glutathione, a vital antioxidant.
 Due to this, some researchers believe it may help in the treatment of OCD.

-As of this time, only one study on a single individual found that NAC improved the efforts a standard OCD medication, SSR Luvox (fluvoxamine). ⁸ However, NAC has shown a lot of promise with other mental disorders, including depression. ⁹
+As of this time, only one study on a single individual found that NAC improved the efforts of a standard OCD medication, SSR Luvox (fluvoxamine). ⁸ However, NAC has shown a lot of promise with other mental disorders, including depression. ⁹

 3.)
 Milk Thistle

 If you’ve used Prozac (fluoxetine) for OCD and are interested in a natural remedy, milk thistle (Silybum marianum) may be an option.
 While there’s only one significant study, it found that a 600mg dose of milk thistle was just as effective at treating OCD as 30mg of Prozac.
-The study notes that you must take the substance daily in order to garner the most effects. ¹⁰
+The study notes that you must take the substance daily to garner the most effects. ¹⁰

 4.)
 Kava Kava

-Kavalactone, the key component of Kava, can act as both a serotonin stimulator as well as gamma amino butyric acid (GAMA) promoter.
+With such versatility, some scientists believe it may also help in the treatment of OCD.
+Kavalactone, the key component of Kava, can act as a serotonin stimulator and a gamma amino butyric acid (GAMA) promoter.
 These features allow it to calm the body and potentially ease symptoms of OCD.

-Admittedly, Kava can cause liver problems in certain individuals.
-For this reason, you’ll only want to use Kava when your OCD symptoms are at their worst.
+Admittedly, Kava can cause liver problems in certain individuals. ¹² For this reason, you’ll only want to use Kava when your OCD symptoms are at their worst.

 5.)
 Omega-3 Fatty Acids